William Peirce (burgess): Early life

 William Peirce (or Pierce) was born and married in England, where his name was common.
-Thus he is sometimes confused another man who frequently sailed (in the same era) to the Plymouth colony far to the north.
+Thus he is sometimes confused with another man who frequently sailed (in the same era) to the Plymouth Colony far to the north.
 In June 1609, this man sailed for the two year old Virginia Colony with his wife and daughter (both named Joan) in a nine-boat flotilla.
-While the women arrived in the colony by the end of the year, Peirce's ship, the Sea Venture, shipwrecked in Bermuda, and he did not arrive until 1610.
-Another passenger on the wrecked vessel was John Rolfe, who was responsible for re-establishing the Jamestown settlement (and thus the colony), became the husband of Peirce's daughter (after outliving two previous wives).
+In June 1609, Peirce sailed for Virginia with his family.
+While his wife and daughter arrived by the end of the year, Peirce was delayed until 1610 after his ship, the Sea Venture, shipwrecked in Bermuda.
+Another Bermuda castaway was John Rolfe, who would become the husband of Peirce's daughter (after outliving two previous wives).